Building-Energy-Modeling/BEMS-sharing/README.md

 Welcome to the official website for the IEEE PES Task Force on Building Energy Modeling for Flexible Scheduling.

-This initiative integrates mainstream learning modeling algorithms (such as PINN, LLM-based agents, etc.); 2) Visualize modeling results on both building scale and city scale; 3) Provide a standardized workflow to bridge the semantic gap between BIM and power scheduling algorithm, from data extraction, model training, optimization formulation, and problem solving.

 ### Repositories